Enterprise-CMCS/seatool-compare/README.md

 ## Overview

-The seatool-compare project (oftened referenced in the context of this repository as just 'compare') is a microservice compares legacy data and seatool data and sends notifications when certain conditions
+The seatool-compare project (oftened referenced in the context of this repository as just 'compare') is a microservice compares legacy data and seatool data and sends notifications when certain conditions exist.

-The seatool-compare project is a microservice compares legacy data and seatool data and sends notifications when certain conditions

-That's all for now; this project was just created!

 ![Architecture Diagram](docs/assets/architecture.svg)